mjkubba/warden/README.md

 `not-exist`: A list for all the attributes that should not exist (e.g. acl)

 ## Contributing
-To contribute to this opensource project please submit a pull request with your changes, all changes must be tested (we use python default unittest) and must be pep8 formatted.
+To contribute to this opensource project please submit a pull request with your changes, all changes must be tested (we use python default unittest) and must be pep8 formatted (pep257 optional).